BART directors vowed Thursday to stop holding secret closed-door committee meetings.

 In one closed meeting last month -- held with no public notice -- a committee discussed options for a ballot measure to levy $900 million on property or parcel taxes in Contra Costa, Alameda and San Francisco counties to help pay to replace BART's aging fleet of 669 rail cars.

-A BART opinion poll discussed at that meeting suggested it would be difficult but not impossible to win two-thirds voter
+A BART opinion poll discussed at that meeting suggested it would be difficult but not impossible to win two-thirds voter approval.

 In a closed-door meeting more than a year ago, another board committee discussed whether to overhaul station parking fees to make motorists pay more during peak-use periods.
 The proposal went nowhere.